cmsart/yahoo-dfs-ownership/README.md

 ## Output
 The script will automatically write the file to the `out` directory of the project.

-Since it would take to long to parse every entry for large contests, some players with miniscule ownership percentages won't be found.
+Since it would take too long to parse every entry for large contests, some players with miniscule ownership percentages won't be found.
 If a player is not found (or truly wasn't included in any lineups), their ownership will appear as `0.1` in the output file.